-An audit of IUPR M will be conducted by the approval authority on the basis of information supplied by the manufacturer.
+An audit of IUPR M will be conducted by the responsible authority on the basis of information supplied by the manufacturer.
 Such information shall include in particular, the following:

-2.3.1.
-The name and address of the manufacturer;

-2.3.2.
-The name, address, telephone and fax numbers and e-mail address of his authorised representative within the areas covered by the manufacturer's information; 2.3.3.
-The model name(s) of the vehicles included in the manufacturer's information; 2.3.4.
-Where appropriate, the list of vehicle types covered within the manufacturer's information, i.e. for OBD and IUPR M, the OBD family in accordance with Annex 5; 2.3.5.
-The vehicle identification number (VIN) codes applicable to these vehicle types within the family (VIN prefix); 2.3.6.
-The numbers of the approvals applicable to these vehicle types within the IUPR family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works); 2.3.7.
-Details of extensions, field fixes/recalls to those type-approvals for the vehicles covered within the manufacturer's information (if requested by the approval authority); 2.3.8.
-The period of time over which the manufacturer's information was collected; 2.3.9.
-The vehicle build period covered within the manufacturer's information (e.g. vehicles manufactured during the 2017 calendar year); 2.3.10 The manufacturer's IUPR M checking procedure, including: (a) vehicle location method; (b) vehicle selection and rejection criteria; (c) test types and procedures used for the programme; (d) the manufacturer's acceptance/rejection criteria for the family group; (e) geographical area(s) within which the manufacturer has collected information; (f) sample size and sampling plan used.
-2.3.11.
-The results from the manufacturer's IUPR M procedure, including: (a) identification of the vehicles included in the programme (whether tested or not).
-The identification shall include the following: • model name; • vehicle identification number (VIN); • region of use (where known) • date of manufacture. (b) the reason(s) for rejecting a vehicle from the sample: (c) test data, including the following: • date of test/download; location of test/download; • all data, as required in accordance with point 4.1.6. of Annex 1, downloaded from the vehicle; • for each monitor to be reported the in-use-performance ratio.
+- 2.3.1.
+The name and address of the manufacturer; - 2.3.2.
+The name, address, telephone and fax numbers and e-mail address of his authorised representative within the areas covered by the manufacturer's information: - 2.3.3.
+The model name(s) of the vehicles included in the manufacturer's information; - 2.3.4.
+Where appropriate, the list of vehicle types covered within the manufacturer's information, i.e. for OBD and IUPR M, the OBD family in accordance with Annex 5; - 2.3.5.
+The vehicle identification number (VIN) codes applicable to these vehicle types within the family (VIN prefix); - 2.3.6.
+The numbers of the certifications applicable to these vehicle types within the IUPR family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works); - 2.3.7.
+Details of extensions, field fixes/recalls to those certifications for the vehicles covered within the manufacturer's information (if requested by the responsible authority); - 2.3.8.
+The period of time over which the manufacturer's information was collected; - 2.3.9.
+The vehicle build period covered within the manufacturer's information (e.g. vehicles manufactured during the 2017 calendar year); - 2.3.10.
+The manufacturer's IUPR M checking procedure, including: - (a) Vehicle location method; - (b) Vehicle selection and rejection criteria; - (c) Test types and procedures used for the programme;